ratify-project/ratify/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell discover    Discover referrers for a subject resolve     Resolve digest if subject is referenced by a tag help        Help about any command referrer    Discover referrers for a subject serve       Run ratify as a server
+  completion  generate the autocompletion script for the specified shell discover    Discover referrers for a subject resolve     Resolve digest of a subject that is referenced by a tag help        Help about any command referrer    Discover referrers for a subject serve       Run ratify as a server